igrishaev/whew/README.md

 {:values [1 2 3]}
 ~~~

-Should any of futures fail, the entire future fail with the same exception:
+Should any future fail, so the entire future does with the same exception:

 ~~~clojure
 (-> ($/zip 1 ($/future ($/future (/ 0 0))) 3)